May 2019 Special offers

 Some LED strips over and under and undercounter LED lights to complement the furniture and voila - instant Xmas.

-.. talk you into their mate (Steve) adding a few sockets around the house on the cheap.
-Because when you do, things turn silly really fast.
-Seriously, sometimes I walk into people's houses and I feel like I'm in some sort of hidden camera gag show!
-And yes - that is a bathroom with socket under the sink, right next to leaking water pipe wrapped with a gaffer tape and a night shade in the sink lighting up bath tub for "better mood, innit"...
-Just... unbelievable.
+During recent periodic inspection on a rented proprty things turned silly really fast.
+Bathroom with socket creatively positioned under the sink, right next to leaking water pipe wrapped with a gaffer tape and a night shade in the sink lighting up bath tub for "better mood"...
+Unbelievable.

 When boiler gets too hot

 Yesterday attended a property in Essex where rodents gnawed through cabling.
-Naked wiring, very old fuse box offered very little protection, one little fire starter managed to close the circuit with his body and the whole cable turned into one giant heating element with copper core glowing red hot within seconds...
-Just unbelievable.
-Owner was very quick to disconnect power manually, but that was close call - incredibly lucky.
+Exposed wiring, very old fuse box offered very little protection, one little fire starter managed to chew through the cable and close the circuit with its body and the whole cable turned into one giant heating element with copper core glowing red hot within seconds...
+Owner swiftly disconnected power manually, but that was a close call - incredibly lucky.